-Next, in a block 152, the content is separated into objects based on logical groupings of content portions and a page layout is built using bounding boxes that are produced for each object.
+Next, in a block 152, the content is separated into objects layout is built using bounding boxes that are produced for each object.
 As the primary HTML document is parsed, logical groupings of content will emerge.
 For instance, text content contained within paragraph tags forms a logical grouping of text content.
 In essence, a logical grouping means the content should appear together as a logical group, such as within a substantially rectangular outline, in the rendered page.
 Other logical groupings include frames, table content, row content, single line entries such as headlines and headers, and user-interface objects, as well as graphic layout objects, such as separator bars, and graphic images.
 In addition to logically grouping content into objects, a "bounding box" is defined for each object.
 In general, the bounding box defines an outlined shape within which the content (text or graphic image) will appear.
 In most instances, the bounding box will be substantially rectangular in shape.
-However, bounding boxes comprising more complex shapes may also be produced.
+However, bounding boxes comprising more complex shapes may also be pro-

-In further detail, the following explains how objects corresponding to graphic images are produced.
-In HTML, objects comprising graphic content are identified by an <img src="/local directory path/graphic image file" (for a local graphic image) or "URL" (for a remote graphic image) or <object> or other tags.
+In further detail, the following explains how objects correthe web pages at sites that display a great deal of text and 40 sponding to graphic images are produced.
+In HTML, objects comprising graphic content are identified by an or <object> or other tags.
 In the foregoing tag, local graphic images are typically stored on the same server as the web page, or another computer that is local to the site's server, and generally are located through a local directory path (absolute or relative to the location of the present page) that points to the graphic image file.
 Remote images are those images that are stored on servers at sites that are remote to the web server.
-For example, 5 with reference to LISTING 1, when the parser encounters line 9, the browser identifies that data comprising a graphic image corresponding to logo graphic object 1 will be arriving (or may have already been received), and the displayed image is to have a height of 80 pixels and a width of 100 pixels.
-The 10 location of each object on a display page will be dependent on previous HTML layout elements, such as tables, paragraphs, line breaks, and other graphic objects.
+For example, with reference to LISTING 1, when the parser encounters line 9, the browser identifies that data comprising a graphic image corresponding to logo graphic object 1 will be arriving (or may have already been received), and the displayed image is to have a height of 80 pixels and a width of 100 pixels.
+The location of each object on a display page will be dependent on previous HTML layout elements, such as tables, paragraphs, line breaks, and other graphic objects.
 The size and location of the other graphic objects (i.e., graphic objects #2-12) on the page are determined in a similar manner.
-The HTML code for 15 these objects are shown in lines 16, 19, 22, 25, 34, 37, 40, 59, 67, 78 and 96, respectively.
-As identified in the HTML code, data corresponding to graphic objects #9 (advertisement banner 46A) is forwarded to the browser from an external site (as indicated by the URL to GRAPHIC #9), while graphic 20 objects 1-8 and 10-12 are sent from the web site the parent HTML document is sent from.
+The HTML code for these objects are shown in lines 16, 19, 22, 25, 34, 37, 40, 59, 67, 78 and 96, respectively.
+As identified in the HTML code, data corresponding to graphic objects #9 (advertisement banner 46A) is forwarded to the browser from an external site (as indicated by the URL to GRAPHIC #9), while graphic objects 1-8 and 10-12 are sent from the web site the parent HTML document is sent from.

 In a similar manner, the foregoing technique is applied to the HTML code in the primary document to identify other types of objects as well.
-In addition to parsing the primary 25 HTML document, similar processing is performed on referenced documents, such as documents that include frame content that is defined and stored separate from the primary HTML document.
+In addition to parsing the primary HTML document, similar processing is performed on referenced documents, such as documents that include frame content that is defined and stored separate from the primary HTML document.